eastlondoner/mineflare-cli/test/e2e/README.md

-# End-to-End Testing Suite - Zero Dependencies
+# End-to-End Testing Suite - Zero Mocks

 ## Philosophy

 This E2E testing framework operates on the principle of **absolute realism**.
 Unlike unit tests that mock dependencies, these tests interact with real services, real servers, and real systems to validate that our application works in production-like conditions.

+**Current Status**: The framework is operational with a real Minecraft Paper 1.21.8 server running on port 8099.
+Basic connectivity tests are passing and demonstrating real TCP connections to the actual Minecraft server.

 ### Core Principles